Stateless actor-critic for instance segmentation with high-level priors: Appendix

 \subsection{Gaussian weighting scheme}

-Figure \ref{gaussian_weighting} shows the Gaussian weighting scheme which was used to generate the rewards for the fruitfly embryo data.
-It can be seen as a very approximate semantic segmentation and serves the purpose of generating a reward maximum at the very approximate segmentation without using it.
+Fig.~\ref{gaussian_weighting} shows the weighting scheme which was used to generate the rewards for the fruitfly embryo data (Subesection \ref{sec_exp_bio}).
+It can be seen as a very approximate semantic segmentation and serves the purpose of generating a reward maximum at the approximate foreground locations.